Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

   +-- sitemap.xml
 ```

-So our pages have been placed into individual HTML files using the templates we defined in the previous steps as an example here's what the about page looks like compiled:
+So our pages have been placed into individual HTML files using the templates we defined in the previous steps as an example, here's what the about page looks like compiled:

 ```html
 <!DOCTYPE html>